tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 ### Matrix Builds
-One selling point of CI/CD processes is running your pipeline for different configurations; using the same process to build against multiple language versions or operating systems.
+One selling point of CI/CD is running your pipeline for different configurations; using the same process to build against multiple language versions or operating systems.

 In GitHub Actions, this is achieved using [Matrix Builds](https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix)